- Provider News Center

 - Tier 3 – Standard: Members pay the highest cost-sharing for most services.

-- Specialists: Criteria include relative cost (i.e., contracted fee schedule) and the tier of the facilities in which a specialist typically refers IBC patients for hospital and outpatient surgical services.
+- Specialists: Criteria include relative cost (i.e., contracted fee schedule) and the tier of the facilities in which a specialist typically refers Independence patients for hospital and outpatient surgical services.

 - Hospitals: Criteria include cost and minimum quality standards